ZaEric/ecommerce/APIDOC.md

 ```

 **Error Handling:**
+- Possible 400 error (Plain Text)
+  - If product id doesn't exist in database, return error with "Product id does not exist in ZaShop!".
 - Possible 500 error (Plain Text)
   - Server issue, return error with "An error occured on the server.
 Try again later."